New Zealand Button History

 Unmarked, however these are definitely GP designs.

 Probably pre-Beauclaire branding.
-This “Modern Miss” graphic varies from the Australian versions.
+This “Modern Miss” graphic varies from the Australian versions, but like in Australia, came from this company.

 Post 1945 (GP branding).
 This design appears on Coronet cards in Australia.
 They date around 1949, as seen in the advert below.